A distance exponent for Liouville quantum gravity: Introduction

 \subsubsection{Liouville first passage percolation}

-In addition to the structure graph, there is another natural approach to constructing a $\gamma$-LQG metric for general values of $\gamma$, based on the discrete Gaussian free field.
-If $h$ is an instance of the discrete GFF on some sub-graph of $\BB Z^2$ and $\wt\gamma > 0$, then one obtains a metric on $\BB Z^2$ by defining the distance between $z,w\in\BB Z^2$ to be the infimum of $\sum_{i=1}^n e^{\wt\gamma h(z_i)}$ over all paths $z_0 , \dots , z_n$ of vertices in $\BB Z^2$ connecting $z$ and $w$, which is sometimes referred to as \emph{Liouville first passage percolation}.
-It is natural to expect that the Liouville first passage percolation metric converges in the scaling limit to the $\gamma$-LQG metric induced by a continuum GFF for $\wt\gamma = \gamma / d_\gamma$ (see, e.g.,~\cite[Footnote 1]{ding-goswami-watabiki}).
-The relation between $\wt\gamma$ and $\gamma$ can be explained by observing that for a surface of dimension $d_\gamma$, rescaling areas by a constant $c$ should correspond to rescaling lengths by $c^{1/d_\gamma}$, and we can obtain such a rescaling by replacing $h$ by $h+\gamma^{-1}\log c$ and $h+(d_\gamma \wt\gamma)^{-1}\log c$, respectively.
+In addition to the structure graph, another natural approach to constructing a $\gamma$-LQG metric is to consider weighted graph distances on $\BB Z^2$ where each $z\in\BB Z^2$ is assigned the weight $e^{\wt\gamma h(z)}$, for $h$ a discrete GFF and $\wt\gamma$ a positive constant.
+This weighted graph distance is sometimes called \emph{Liouville first passage percolation (LFPP)}.
+It is natural to expect that LFPP converges in the scaling limit to the $\gamma$-LQG metric induced by a continuum GFF for $\wt\gamma = \gamma / d_\gamma$ (see, e.g.,~\cite[Footnote 1]{ding-goswami-watabiki}).\footnote{The relation between $\wt\gamma$ and $\gamma$ can be explained by observing that for a surface of dimension $d_\gamma$, rescaling areas by a constant $c$ should correspond to rescaling lengths by $c^{1/d_\gamma}$, and we can obtain such a rescaling by replacing $h$ by $h+\gamma^{-1}\log c$ and $h+(d_\gamma \wt\gamma)^{-1}\log c$, respectively.} LFPP and its variants are studied in~\cite{ding-zhang-fpp-gff,ding-goswami-fpp-brw,ding-dunlap-lqg-fpp,ding-goswami-lqg-fpp1,ding-zhang-geodesic-dim,ding-goswami-watabiki}.
+Here we highlight some aspects of this work which are most relevant to the topic of the present paper.

-The recent paper~\cite{ding-dunlap-lqg-fpp} proves that for small enough $\wt\gamma > 0$, the Liouville first passage percolation metric corresponding to the discrete GFF on the unit square of side length $N$, appropriately rescaled, converges along subsequences as $N\rta\infty$ in the Gromov-Hausdorff topology to non-trivial limiting metric spaces which are homeomorphic to the Euclidean unit square.
-It is also shown in~\cite{ding-zhang-geodesic-dim} that for small enough $\wt\gamma > 0$, the number of edges of a geodesic for this metric is at least $N^{1+\alpha}$ for a small $\alpha > 0$.
+The paper~\cite{ding-dunlap-lqg-fpp} proves the existence of non-trivial subsequential scaling limits of LFPP (with respect to the Gromov-Hausdorff topology) for very small values of $\wt\gamma$.
 In a sense, the results of~\cite{ding-dunlap-lqg-fpp} are orthogonal to the results of the present paper, since the present paper focuses on existence and bounds for scaling exponents and most of the results apply for all values of $\gamma \in (0,2)$, but we do not prove existence of non-trivial subsequential limiting metrics; whereas~\cite{ding-dunlap-lqg-fpp} proves the existence of non-trivial subsequential limits for small values of $\wt\gamma$ but does not explicitly describe the scaling factors.